 The world is changing.
-The fourth industrial revolution, globalisation and the COVID-19 pandemic are up-ending traditional social and business norms around the world; changes that were once predictable and steady are now faster and more profound.
+The fourth industrial revolution, globalisation and the Covid-19 pandemic are up-ending traditional social and business norms around the world; changes that were once predictable, steady, and stationary are now becoming unpredictable, non-linear and non-stationary.
 In response to this tumultuous transformation, Tan Suee Chieh has advocated a reinvention of the actuarial profession, through the adoption of the IFoA’s Vision, Skills, Mindsets and Domains (VSMD) Strategy, to ensure actuaries remain relevant and forward-looking.
 As part of the Behavioural Science Series, Melinda Strudwick, Andrew Smith, Neil Cantle and Paul Kaye will discuss the challenges faced by decision makers in trying to impose certainty on very uncertain situations and how the effective management of uncertainty can lead to better, more informed, decision making.
 Many decision makers and their advisers do not always face up to uncertainty, in part because there is little constructive guidance or tools available to help.

 Melinda is a qualified actuary and a Partner in PwC’s Risk Modelling Services practice with over 15 years’ experience in the non-life insurance industry.
 She advises many UK and European insurers and reinsurers, spanning personal and commercial lines, and Lloyd’s/London Market.
 She leads a range of actuarial, risk and regulatory services, including risk & capital, audit, reserving and IFRS17.

 She leads PwC’s Risk and Capital team in the general insurance market.
 She specialises in risk management, model validation, internal model approval, capital management, regulatory change and approvals.
 She has a long track record of supporting successful Wave 1 and Wave 2 firms with their IMAP applications.